 For example, an iPhone will require 1.1A, while an iPad will require 2.1A.
 If you try to charge an iPad using an iPhone charger, you will find that it charges much more slowly or doesn’t charge at all!

 The other way around isn’t as much of a problem.
 If you try to charge an iPhone (1.1A) using an iPad charger (2.1A), then the iPhone will just charge at 1.1A, although it might get a little hotter than normal.
 Even if you charge an iPod Nano (0.5A) with an iPad charger (2.1A), nothing bad will happen.

 If you buy a new charger, it’s important to ensure that you get one that provides at least as much amperage as your device needs.
 On Mobile Fun, this information should be in the title of each product.

 Once you’ve got the right charger for your gadget, the next consideration is the power source.
-While most outputs provide enough power, some – like the USB port on a computer – won’t provide enough, even if you’re using the perfect charger.
+While most outputs provide enough power, some — like a USB 2.0 port on a computer — won’t provide enough, even if you’re using the perfect charger.

 If you’re using a wall socket, there’s more than enough power on tap to charge any mobile device – up to 13A.
 It’s a similar situation in a car’s cigarette lighter socket, which typically provides up to 12A.

 USB ports that you’d find on a computer are a little more complicated.
 Standard USB ports will only provide 500 mA, but there are also special high power USB ports that provide up to 1500 mA.
 However, it’s difficult to know which is which at a glance.